Self-interlacing polynomials: Interrelation between Hurwitz stable and self-interlacing polynomials

 and, respectively, for $\mu\in\mathbb{R}$,

 In other word, if $p(\lambda)=0$, then $\Re q(i\lambda)=\Im q(i\lambda)$ or $\Re q(i\lambda)=-\Im q(i\lambda)$, and if $q(\mu)=0$, $\mu\in\mathbb{R}$, then $\Re p(i\mu)=\Im p(i\mu)$ or $\Re p(i\mu)=-\Im p(i\mu)$. \end{theorem} \begin{proof} Let first the degree of $p$ be even: $n=2r$.
-Then $p(\lambda)=0$ if, and only if, $\dfrac{\lambda p_1(\lambda^2)}{p_0(\lambda^2)}=-1$, where $p_0$ and $p_1$ are defined in~\eqref{even.odd.parts.even.degree}.
+Then $p(\lambda)=0$ if and only if $\dfrac{\lambda p_1(\lambda^2)}{p_0(\lambda^2)}=-1$, where $p_0$ and $p_1$ are defined in~\eqref{even.odd.parts.even.degree}.
 From~\eqref{new.Hurwitz.poly} we obtain $q(i\lambda)=(-1)^r[p_0(\lambda^2)+i\lambda p_1(\lambda^2)]$.
 Consequently, $\arg q(i\lambda)=\arctan\left(\dfrac{\lambda p_1(\lambda^2)}{p_0(\lambda^2)}\right)=\arctan(-1)=-\dfrac\pi4\,\text{or}\,\dfrac{3\pi}4$.

 The case $n=2r+1$ can be proved analogously with the difference that $\arg q(i\lambda)=\arctan(1)$ (see the proof of Proposition~\ref{Proposition.stable.SI.connection}).
-The second assertion of the theorem follows from the first one, since the polynomials $p(z)$ and $q(z)$ are dual. \end{proof}
+The second assertion of the theorem follows from the first one, since the polynomials $p(z)$ and $q(z)$ are dual. \end{proof} Theorem~\ref{Theorem.SI_connection.second} can be generalized for arbitrary polynomials, see Appendix for details.